JohnGrime/EasyVis/README.md

 Each `EasyVis` instance then posts a `GET` request to the URI `/scene/ID` (with `ID` an integer identifier for a specific `EasyVis` instance).

-If all went well, one should observe three separate `EasyVis` instances arranged side-by-side in the web browser; each instance should have a similar (but different!) test scene displayed (**Fig. 1**).
+If all went well, one should observe three separate interactive `EasyVis` instances arranged side-by-side in the web browser; each instance should have a similar (but different!) test scene displayed (**Fig. 1**).

 ![Example view from test data](example.png)